 Throughout the museum, you’ll see some of your faves and a few you may not have seen in a while, like the 1993 Jaguar XJ220, 1964 Porsche 901, 1933 Deusenberg Model SJ, 1939 Bugatti Type 57C Atalante, 1982 Ferrari 308GTSi, 1991 Bentley Turbo R Sedan, 1953 Nash Healey, 1952 Hudson Wasp, and the ever nostalgic 1946 Ford “Grease Lightning.”

 What’s Happening on LA’s Museum Row

-Petersen Automotive Museum’s new modern architecture, as of 2016, is the first of several changes that will take place in this part of the city.
-As the “western gateway to Museum Row” in LA, the Petersen is the first of many structures destined for a redo.
+Called “the western gateway to Museum Row” in LA, Petersen Automotive Museum’s recent architectural redo was the first of several interesting updates in the works for this part of the city.
 Plans for nearby makeovers include the Academy of Motion Pictures Museum, the Los Angeles County Museum of Art (LACMA), and a subway station next door.
 If you haven’t been lately, this museum is worth a look.

 Know Before You Go

 - Tickets: Petersen Automotive Museum: Buy at the door or online here on the museum website.
 They show discounts for child/student/seniors and also offer a group rate for 10 or more.

 - Coupon: Sometimes available in local papers.
 I will post info here as they turn up.